fengberd/FHiddenMine/README.md

 (Anvil world file is *.mca,and MCRegion world file is *.mcr,this plugin can only work with MCRegion worlds)

 # Other
-You'd better add follow codes into the beganning of function 'requestChunk' in Level.php.
-It may let your server run faster.
+Add follow codes into the beganning of function 'requestChunk' in Level.php may make your server run faster.
 ```php
 if(!$player->isOp() && in_array($this->getFolderName(),\FHiddenMine\Main::getInstance()->ProtectWorlds))
 {